Anaheim Truck Accident Lawyers

 - Lacerations

-How Insurance and Liability Work in Truck Accident Cases
+How Insurance And Liability Work In Truck Accident Cases

 The California Department of Motor Vehicles (DMV) states that insurance or financial responsibility is required for every vehicle operated or parked on California roads.
-The acceptable forms of insurance are a motor vehicle liability insurance policy, a cash deposit of $35,000 with the DMV, a DMV-issued self-insurance certificate, or a surety bond for $35,000 from a company licensed to do business in California.
+The acceptable forms of insurance are a motor vehicle liability insurance policy, a cash deposit of $75,000 with the DMV, a DMV-issued self-insurance certificate, or a surety bond for $75,000 from a company licensed to do business in California.

 Common kinds of economic damages include medical bills, lost income, and property damage.
 Non-economic damages often include pain and suffering, emotional distress, and disability.

-California Civil Code § 3294 also allows for punitive damages, which are usually awarded more to punish negligent parties specifically for oppression, fraud, or malice.
+The California Civil Code also allows for punitive damages, which are usually awarded more to punish negligent parties specifically for oppression, fraud, or malice.
 Malice is defined as conduct intended by a defendant to cause injury to a plaintiff or despicable conduct carried on by a defendant with a willful and conscious disregard for the rights or safety of others; oppression is defined as despicable conduct subjecting a person to cruel and unjust hardship in conscious disregard of that person’s rights, and fraud is defined as intentional misrepresentation, deceit, or concealment of a material fact known to a defendant with the intention on the part of a defendant of thereby depriving a person of property or legal rights or otherwise causing injury.

 Driver Qualification Impact